pham24ng/CookieManager/README.md

-# Privacy Sentinel Chrome Extension
+# Cookie Manager Chrome Extension

 A privacy-focused Chrome extension that enhances user privacy by providing transparency and control over website cookies.
 The extension proactively analyzes cookies on newly visited websites, identifies those with potential tracking capabilities, and empowers users to make informed decisions about their acceptance.